Centre for History and Philosophy of Science

 Our research embraces many aspects of the history of science, technology, and medicine, from the 17th century to the present day.

-We are one of the foremost academic units for the subject in Britain, with ten permanent and several fixed-term staff, and a large and international body of postgraduate and postdoctoral researchers.
+We are one of the foremost academic units for the subject in Britain, with around 15 permanent and fixed-term staff, and a large and international body of postgraduate and postdoctoral researchers.
 Newcomers are always welcome, and quickly come to appreciate the combination of scholarly seriousness and collegial friendliness, along with the library, archival and object collections that support our teaching and research.

 Our research